Lauren Falkowitz

 3 credits

-This seminar introduces students to the business and legal issues prevalent in private equity and venture capital deals and highlights the significant role that lawyers play in effecting these transactions.
-The seminar will begin with an overview of the private equity and venture capital industries, an introduction to investment transactions and will proceed through all aspects of the life of an investment from inception to exit.
-It will address how investment funds are formed and the legal and financial considerations present when those funds invest in private companies.
-We will examine deal terms and structures, pricing and corporate finance issues, and the management of deal risk.
-It will also highlight the due diligence process, stockholder relationships, fiduciary duties and securities laws considerations, and liquidity events.
-Theoretical readings will be balanced against practical articles and commentary, recent court decisions and model deal documents.
-The seminar will be highlighted by guest lectures by private equity and venture capital investment professionals.
-Grades will be based on a final exam, short pre-class exercises and class participation.
-PREREQUISITE: Corporations (May be waived with an instructor's permission.)
-UPPER-CLASS WRITING REQUIREMENT: This class may not be used to satisfy the requirement.
-GRADING NOTICE: This class does not offer the CR/NC/H option. ** A student who fails to attend the initial meeting of a seminar (designated by an (S) in the title), or to obtain permission to be absent from either the instructor or the Registrar, may be administratively dropped from the seminar.
+This seminar introduces students to the business and legal issues prevalent in private equity and venture capital financings, and highlights the roles that lawyers play in effecting these transactions.
+The seminar will begin with an overview of private capital investment platforms, including private equity and venture capital.
+It will explore how private capital funds are formed and the restrictions that investors may place on private capital investing.
+We will examine transaction terms and structures, pricing and corporate finance issues, and the management of transaction risk.
+The seminar will also highlight the due diligence process, shareholder relationships, conflicts of interest, fiduciary duties, securities laws considerations, and liquidity events.
+There is no final exam; grades will be based on drafting assignments, in-class exercises and class participation.
+RECOMMENDED COURSES: Corporations and Contract Drafting.
+UPPER-CLASS WRITING REQUIREMENT: This course is a designated Professional Writing Course which may be used to partially satisfy the Upper-Class Writing Requirement (with a grade of B or higher).
+GRADING NOTICE: This class does not offer the CR/NC/H option. ** A student who fails to attend the initial meeting of a seminar or to obtain permission to be absent from either the instructor or the Registrar, may be administratively dropped from the seminar.
 Students who are on a wait list for a seminar are required to attend the first seminar meeting to be considered for enrollment.

 Days Start End Credits Instructors Bldg Room